qqrm/cardputer-wallet/host-cli/README.md

 ```

 The CLI opens the detected USB CDC port (or the path provided through `--port`), transmits the request using CBOR framing, and then prints progress as vault chunks, journal frames, and completion records are received.

+### Serial port detection

+By default the CLI scans all local USB CDC ports and selects the first device that reports the Cardputer vendor/product pair (`VID 0x303A`, `PID 0x4001`).
+If multiple ports expose that identity it prefers the one whose USB metadata references `Cardputer` or `M5Stack` in the product, manufacturer, or serial fields.

+Pass `--any-port` to disable the filter and open the first enumerated USB serial device.
+This is useful when testing against mock firmware or development boards that use a different USB descriptor.
+When no matching Cardputer is found the CLI reports the expected VID/PID and suggests using the override for debugging.